Aden Flint: Bristol City

 Flint signed for Bristol City on 11 June 2013 for a fee of £300,000.
 Due to a sell on clause his previous club Alfreton Town received 20% of the fee (£60,000).
 He made his debut on 3 August in a 2–2 draw against Bradford City at Ashton Gate.
 He scored his first goal for the club on 21 September in a 3–2 defeat to former club Swindon Town.
 On 8 February, he scored his second goal for the club in a 1–1 draw against Oldham Athletic.
 He scored again in the following game three days later in a 3–1 win against Leyton Orient.

 Flint briefly sparked a hostile relationship with fans of his former team Swindon by stating in an interview that he did not wish for them to achieve promotion.
 On 3 May 2015, in the final game of the 2014–15 season (during which City won the league), he scored his first ever hat-trick in an 8–2 victory over Walsall, bringing his total for the season to 15.

 Aden Flint was awarded Player of the Year for the 2015–16 season, in which he helped Bristol City narrowly avoid relegation back to League One.

-Flint featured in every game as Bristol City reached the semi finals of the 2017-18 EFL Cup with wins over Premier League opponents Watford FC, Stoke City, Crystal Palace F.C. and Manchester United.
+Flint featured in every game as Bristol City reached the semi-finals of the 2017–18 EFL Cup with wins over Premier League opponents Watford, Stoke City, Crystal Palace and Manchester United.
 Flint scored in the semi-final defeat against Premier League leaders Manchester City.